 First, post up your campsite on high ground to avoid running and groundwater.
 If you don’t have a dining fly, use tarps to create small tarp shelters around the campsite.
 This will allow you to move around and not stay cooped up in your tent.
 Pitch a tarp over a picnic table, which creates both a place to dine and to play games.

 Be sure to store firewood in a dry spot where it is protected from the rain.
 As a precaution, also bring fire starters in case your firewood gets wet.
 A newspaper is a great option, which also makes for good reading material.

 Don’t forget, just because it is raining does not mean your fire will not spread.
 You still need to keep your fire contained!
 Check out our article on how to build and maintain a fire.

 Use this as an opportunity to practice your primitive rainwater collection skills.
 Place a bottle or clean, empty container under an exposed area under the sky to catch water directly as it falls.
 Although it is not the worst thing in the world, try not to collect water from a tree or dripping from rocks unless you have a filtration system.
 It is also never a bad idea to filter rainwater directly from the sky.

 If you plan to go backpacking or hiking, be sure to watch the ground you walk on.
 Wet rocks can be very slick, especially when covered in moss or fungi.
 Make sure the weight in your backpack is distributed well, which will help you keep your balance.
 Hiking sticks are a great idea in this situation!

-You also need to keep cautious about lightning.
-You are a moving lighting rod!
+You also need to be cautious about lightning.
+You are a moving lightning rod!
 Lightning can strike from miles away, so you can never be too careful.